 TreeHugger is a tourist office in the Northern Italian town of Bressanone, designed by MoDus Architects.
-The concrete structure is a contemporary construction that wraps around the trunk of a large Platanus tree, a design characteristic from which it takes its name.
+The concrete structure wraps around the trunk of a large Platanus tree, a design characteristic from which it takes its name.

 The minds behind TreeHugger – MoDus Architects

 Based in South Tyrol, MoDus Architects was founded by Matteo Scagnol and Sandy Attia.
 The architects combine their cultural and formative backgrounds to create award-winning architectural designs that range from public buildings and private commissions to institutional buildings.

 The work by MoDus Architects has been featured in four editions of the Venice Architecture Biennale.
 They have also received numerous awards including the special jury prize in the 2013 edition of the Italian Architect of the Year award.

 Materials & Techniques – Glass and concrete

 The name TreeHugger alludes to the way in which the building snakes around the tree rooted in the centre of the plot.
 The whole building structure celebrates the connection between the natural and built form which is evident in the texture of the building envelope.
 The exterior concrete surface is bush-hammered with a rough-hewn finish that mimics the coarse texture of the tree bark.